Mojo8898/BetterWinDocs/README.md

-# Better WinDocs Sidebar (Binary Ninja)
+# BetterWinDocs

-A Binary Ninja sidebar widget that shows Microsoft Learn Win32 API documentation for imported WinAPI functions when you click them.
+**BetterWinDocs** is a Binary Ninja sidebar widget that shows Microsoft Learn Win32 API documentation for imported WinAPI functions when you click them.

 ## Features